 After all leveling and alignment operations have been completed, piping can begin.
 After the piping has been completed, refer to 2E1 Piping Alignment.
-Alignment of the unit must be checked again to make certain that no piping strains are causing distortion.
-After approximately two weeks of operation, check the alignment again to make sure that temperature changes, piping strain, or foundation variations have not caused misalignment.
-If alignment has been maintained over this period, the pump and motor can be dowelled to the baseplate.
+Alignment of the unit must be rechecked to make certain that no piping strains are causing distortion.